 Hosting with a dedicated podcast hosting service will provide you with an RSS link which you can later share with iTunes, Sticher etc (popular podcast search engines) so that people can find your content.

 There are many paid services out there that do a great job.
-But I suggest a free service that does an even better job.

-Podcasts.com is a surprising entity on the internet that provides free hosting with unlimited bandwidth and storage.
+These are two unique and surprising entity on the internet that provides free hosting with unlimited bandwidth and storage.
 Too good to be true?
 Check out how they can provide free hosting on their FAQ page.